 Trade and other receivables are recognized initially at fair value based on IFRS 15 and subsequently measured at amortized cost using the effective interest method, less provision for impairment.
-A provision for impairment of trade and other receivables is established in the amount of lifetime expected credit loss calculated by a provision matrix from 1 January 2018.
+A provision for impairment of trade and other receivables is established in the amount of lifetime expected credit loss calculated by a provision matrix.

-Trade receivables can be sorted into the following four groups for which the default rates are reviewed on a yearly basis:
+Trade receivables can be sorted into the following four groups for which the default rates are reviewed by the Company on a yearly basis:

 En-route segment: Trade receivables from air space users are managed, collected and enforced by Central Route Charges Office ('CRCO') of EUROCONTROL.
-Users are classified in categories of active and inactive.
-The Company makes a provision of 100% for inactive users and applies the default rates defined by EUROCONTROL for active users.
+Based on the qualification of EUROCONTOL users are classified in categories of active and inactive.
+The Company makes a provision of 100% for inactive users and determines the default rates for each ageing group regarding active users.
 Default rates of the provision matrix are based on historical information.
+The default rates are calculated as the average of last three years' historical rates in case of each default category.
 The Company computes the amounts of the default categories with given default rates from which realizes the allowances for impairment.